 Kempton New Church School

 In a broad sense, curriculum includes all the experiences children have at school.
-We try to integrate the courses we teach in order to help students see connections among the things that they learn.
+We try to integrate the courses we teach in order to help students see connections between the things that they learn.
 KNCS generally follows the curriculum suggested for use in all General Church Schools.

-Absence and lateness are serious impediments to any school program.
-Instances of lateness and absence are recorded on the report card.
-(See also the Middle School rules regarding missed homework.)
-If your child is sick, please let the school know as soon as possible via telephone or e-mail.
-If he or she misses three consecutive days of school, or has frequent absences, a doctor’s note is requested.
+Attendance:Absence and lateness are serious impediments to any school program.
+Instances of these are recorded on the report card.
+If a child is sick, parents must let the school know as soon as possible by telephone or e-mail.
+If he or she misses three consecutive days of school, or has frequent absences, a doctor’s note may be requested.

-Evaluation and Records
+Evaluation and Records:

-Guidelines for giving your son or daughter a test: A test should be administered by a parent (or other adult) only, not a sibling.
-You should be present for the time that the student is taking the quiz, and be sure that all books and papers have been put away before he or she begins.
-The test itself will come in a sealed envelope.
-There will be an envelope inside to seal the completed test into, with a place for you to sign.
-By signing, you confirm that the test arrived in a sealed envelope, that the test was given according to the guidelines, and that you sealed the envelope after the test was completed.
+Taking Tests at Home:Often the need arises for the administration of a test or quiz at home, as make-up from an absence or for a failed grade.
+Staying after school sometimes presents problems for students and parents as well as teachers, so parental willingness to help make this work is appreciated.
+Guidelines for giving a test at home: A test should be administered by a parent (or other adult) only, not a sibling.
+The adult should be present for the time the student is taking the quiz, making sure that all books and papers have been put away before he or she begins.
+The test itself comes in a sealed envelope.
+There is an envelope inside in which to seal the completed test, with a place for the adult’s signature.
+By signing, the adult confirms that the test arrived in a sealed envelope, and that the test was given according to the guidelines, and that he or she sealed the envelope after the test was completed.

-|© 2017 Kempton New Church School|
+|© 2022 Kempton New Church School|